iposton/customerkeeper/README.md

 # Node App with Angular and Foundation Style

-With this app you log in with username: admin and password: 1234 and you get direted to a dashboard where you can search through a list of names using angularjs filters.
+With this app you log in with username: admin and password: 1234 and you get directed to a dashboard where you can search through a list of names using angularJS filters.

 <h3>To run this app locally</h3>
 <ul>